ytsaurus/ytsaurus/yt/docs/en/_includes/user-guide/query-tracker/about.md

 A few things to keep in mind:

 + The query creator always has access to their queries.
-+ If a query has multiple ACOs, you only need to have access to one of them to get access to all of them.
++ If a query has multiple ACOs, you only need to have access to one of them to get access to the query.

 For convenience, "ytsaurus-k8s-operator" creates the following ACOs:

 + `nobody`.
 Doesn't grant any permissions.
 + `everyone`.
 Grants `Use` and `Read` permissions to all users.
 + `everyone-use`.
 Grants `Use` permissions to all users.
 + `everyone-share`.
-The same as "everyone", but not displayed in `list_queries`
+The same as "everyone", but is not returned in `list_queries`.

 ## Example {#example}